Cherreads

 The kind of mortal appearance that was attractive but wouldn't make people faint on sight.

-The moment it stabilized, I stepped into it, possessing the vessel seamlessly.
+The moment it stabilized, He stepped into it, possessing the vessel seamlessly.

 Yue nodded in satisfaction.